josephyhu/Basic-Twitter-Clone-in-PHP/README.md

 * Add tweets.
 * Remove their own tweets individually.
 * Remove other people's tweets individually.
+* Promote user to admin.
+* Demote admin to user.
 * Remove users (including admins) individually (in the Admin Panel).
 * Remove all tweets (in the Owner Panel).
 * Remove all users (except themselves) (in the Owner Panel).